Our New Student Online Orientation is a series of modules, videos, and quizzes to

 Studies show that multitasking is physically impossible.

-Be intentional about the task you want to complete, and allow your focus on only that task.
+Be intentional about the task you want to complete, and allow your focus on that task only.

 Set aside distractions for a set amount of time: